ddev/ddev/docs/content/users/configuration/config.md

 ## `ddev_version_constraint`

-You can configure a ddev version constraint that will be validated against the running ddev and prevent any command from running if it doesn't match.
+You can configure a [ddev version constraint](https://github.com/Masterminds/semver#checking-version-constraints) that will be validated against the running ddev and prevent any command from running if it doesn't match.

 | Type | Default | Usage
 | -- | -- | --
 | :octicons-file-directory-16: project | | `>= 1.22.4`

-You can see the different constraint formats at https://github.com/Masterminds/semver#checking-version-constraints.

 ## `default_container_timeout`